Header Image 1

 Department Lead: Mrs T Panou

-We are very excited to offer A Level Classical Civilisation for the first time from September 2023.
-The course is run by a highly experienced teacher with specific expertise in English and Greek Language and Literature and a background steeped in the study of the subject.
+Introduced for the first time in September 2023, A Level Classical Civilisation is taught by a highly experienced teacher with specific expertise in English and Greek Language and Literature and a background steeped in the study of the subject.
 From the Ancient World, to the study of religious beliefs and ideas about war, Classical Civilisation involves the study of ideas that relate to the modern world.
 [Updated 2023/24]

 Co-curricular activities